kratsg/TheAccountant/README.md

 This algorithm creates plots of large-R jets, bjets, and MET.
 It has functionality to create a separate set of plots for those events that pass the pre-selection as well as all events.

 #### [CookTheBooks.py](scripts/CookTheBooks.py)

+This is the macro that runs it all.
+[Start here and the world shall open up before you.](https://www.youtube.com/watch?v=5qH1pBTqvc4)

 ```
 usage: CookTheBooks.py filename [filename] [options]